Updated: August 21, 2018

 According to Google, over five million business are currently using G Suite.

 Based on our discussions with people at many different types of organizations, a high percentage of technology startups use G Suite.
 This is partly because there’s an affinity with Google among technology companies.
-It is partly because many startup leaders grew up with consumer Gmail and also may have used G Suite for Education.
+Many startup leaders grew up with consumer Gmail and may have also used G Suite for Education while in college.

 Most important, these leaders must have decided that G Suite is the best available solution for their companies.